-Sevenoaks District is a popular place to live, partly because of its proximity to London and accessibility to Europe.
+because of its proximity to London and accessibility to Europe.
 Strong road connections are provided by the strategic road network providing good links to the wider region.

-There are 14 train stations within the District, as well as others located just beyond the District border, many of which provide services into Central London in under an hour.
+as others located just beyond the District border, many of which provide services into Central London in under an hour.
 The District is also well located for Gatwick and Heathrow airports, as well as the Channel Ports, Ashford and Ebbsfleet International stations.